dvrpc/bus-pattern-analysis/README.md

 1. Set up (create) the import and export folders for each specific bus route and direction reviewed<br><br>
 2. Populate the import folder with these files:<br><br>
    - **Five CSV files**
-     Download five CSV files (per direction, per route) from the Swift.ly speed map page.
+     * Download five CSV files (per direction, per route) from the Swift.ly speed map page.
 Each file should align with the preferred time-intervals buckets.
 This step requires an active Swift.ly         user.
-For further instructions regarding manual Swift.ly downloads and/or time intervals, please review the attached full how-to guide (**PAGES TO REFER TO MISSING**)<br>
+For further instructions regarding manual Swift.ly downloads and/or time intervals, please review Appendix 1 of the full how-to guide.<br>
-     Name the files   early_am, am_rush, midday, pm_rush & evening.<br><br>
+     * Name the files early_am, am_rush, midday, pm_rush & evening.<br><br>
    - **Septa routes points shapefile**<br>
      Can be downloaded from the DVRPC data catalog at: https://catalog.dvrpc.org/dataset/septa-transit-stops <br><br>
 4. Follow the setup steps above, including cloning the repository and creating the .Renviron file.<br><br>